 Twenty-seven percent of openings went unfilled in the past six months, which was consistent across different small business sizes and locations.
 Two exceptions were noted: Slightly more rural businesses (30 percent) were unable to fill job openings, and fewer micro-businesses (17.5 percent) reported they had jobs go unfilled.

 Why is it hard to find small business employees?

 Business owners cite problems finding skilled, qualified applicants as a primary reason for not filling positions.
 Offering competitive wages and salaries is another common challenge, along with a lack of healthcare and other employee benefits.
 Hiring takes time, too — about 18 percent of all small businesses said it was too time-consuming to hire qualified workers - they’ll just do it themselves.

-Small businesses use job-posting sites, recommendations from other business owners, networking groups and online platforms drive hiring efforts, but by far, recommendations from other workers proved most fruitful in finding new employees.
+Small businesses use job-posting sites, recommendations from other business owners, networking groups, and online platforms to drive hiring efforts, but by far, recommendations from other workers proved most fruitful in finding new employees.

 If you’re thinking of hiring your first employee, the webinar “Hiring Your First Employee: A Guide to Getting It Right” can assist you in developing an efficient hiring process.
 Make sure you determine the responsibilities and qualities of your next employee.

 Meet with a SCORE mentor to discuss your hiring needs and challenges.
 With experience and a business perspective, a volunteer mentor can guide you toward making the best decisions for your small business.

 Funded, in part, through a Cooperative Agreement with the U.S. Small Business Administration.
 All opinions, and/or recommendations expressed herein are those of the author(s) and do not necessarily reflect the views of the SBA.